-New study finds what makes a good mentor and menteeNovember 30th, 2012 in Health /
+New study finds what makes a good mentor and menteeNovember 30, 2012 in Medicine & Health / Health

 How-to books are full of advice on what makes a good mentor.
 But what makes a good mentee and what chemistry is needed to make the relationship work?

 People being mentored should be open to feedback and be active listeners, according to a new research paper.
 They should also be respectful of their mentor's time, including being on time and prepared for meetings.

 And it helps to follow at least some of their advice.